Battambang Bucket List: Amazing Places to Visit in Battambang, Cambodia

 Battambang is in northwestern Cambodia, situated in the countryside, only a four-hour journey away from Siem Reap.
 It’s famous for the bamboo train, but there is so much more to explore beyond that.

-There’s history, culture, a circus group, and a great opportunity to see traditional Cambodian life unaltered by tourism.
+There’s history, culture, a circus group, and an excellent opportunity to see traditional Cambodian life unaltered by tourism.
 To get to all of these rural attractions, you can hire a moped if you’re able to drive one, or you can hire a tuk-tuk to drive you around for the day.

 Here are the ten best things to do in Battambang to put on your Southeast Asian itinerary: